 Natural disasters are an unavoidable fact of life, and two of the most destructive and dangerous weather phenomena are tornadoes and cyclones.
 While both tornadoes and cyclones can cause significant damage and loss of life, they differ in many ways, including their formation, location, and size.
 This article will explore the differences between tornadoes and cyclones.

-- Optical illusion Eye Test: If you have Eagle Eyes find the hidden Cardinal Bird in this Optical Illusion
+- Optical Illusion Eye Test: If you have Eagle Eyes Find the Number 64 in 18 Secs

 The difference between tornado and cyclone